 To test IAP with the Windows Store, the Windows Dev Center needs the published app.
 Click Pricing and availability and limit the app’s Store visibility so that it is only available to users who have the app’s direct link.

-In “Distribution and visibility” see a list of the Store’s available publication behaviors.
+“Distribution and visibility” has a list of the Store’s available publication behaviors.
 Select Hide this app in the Store.

 Collect the direct link.
 This will be used to install the app on a Windows 10 device for testing.

 Submissions might take many hours to complete, and blocking issues might be raised by Microsoft Certification, which you will need to address before the submission passes successfully.

 Add each IAP, setting the price to be “free” so that no money will be transacted during testing.
 After the test is completed, reconfigure the IAP with the desired price and republish it.
 Refer to IAP Submissions.